 As it became more apparent that he was running a scam, I started to grow frustrated.
 But, in the commotion of the airport and this man’s incessant talking, it was difficult to get my wife’s attention.

 Then the uniformed scammer started to criticize the resort we had booked by suggesting that it was mostly timeshares, and that we’d be bored there.
 Of course, he had just the solution!
-Once we realized he was was trying to sell us activities, we grabbed our things and simply started walking away, letting his voice fade into the noise of the crowd.
+Once we realized he was trying to sell us activities, we grabbed our things and simply started walking away, letting his voice fade into the noise of the crowd.

 And, wouldn’t you know?
 As soon as we stepped outside, we spotted the driver holding our name on a card and felt an immediate sense of rescue.

 Bottom line on arriving in Cabo San Lucas?
 Don’t stop for anyone!
 You’re under no obligation to stop, talk, or buy from any individual—even if they’re wearing a uniform.
-Additionally, have a game plan for transportation as soon as you arrive, that way you’re not a sitting duck for scammers.
+Additionally, have a game plan for the transportation as soon as you arrive, that way you’re not a sitting duck for scammers.

-Arriving at The Resort at Pedregal
+Arriving at The Waldorf Astoria Los Cabos Pedregal

 Being chauffeured through the area in an air-conditioned Escalade that was stocked with chilled water was completely comfortable.
 Our driver was friendly, but not overly chatty.
 And, looking out the windows, we definitely got the sense that we were in another country, but it was nothing like the ‘third-world’ Mexico that you’re shown on nightly news channels.